vectorized-runner/vectorized-runner.github.io/_posts/2023-05-10-Environment-Mapping-Ceng469-hw2.md

 This homework taught me a lot, especially using Depth and Frame buffers and putting it into practice was nice.

-If I had more time I'd like to play around with different models and maybe make this a complete game, maybe later :)
+If I had more time I'd like to play around with different models and make this a complete game, maybe later :)